-The CGCN Committee performs an individual assessment for each director to ensure that they have the necessary time that we require be dedicated to our Board and that they are not overboarded.
-The CGCN Committee has considered the issue and does not believe that the additional public board memberships currently held by our directors impair their ability to devote their time and attention to us.
-The CGCN Committee believes that such outside directorships can be beneficial to directors in enhancing their experience and exposure to issues facing public companies.
-Certain of the nominee directors of the Board are also directors of other issuers that are reporting issuers

-(or the equivalent), as set forth below.
-At this time, there are no public company interlocking directorships.
-For more information, please see "Business of the Annual and Special Meeting - Serving on Other Boards and Interlocking Relationships".
+The CGCN Committee performs an individual assessment for each director to ensure that they have the necessary time that we require to be dedicated to our Board and that they are not overboarded.
+The CGCN Committee considers each director's ability to devote sufficient time and energy to our Board to be effective representatives of our shareholders' interests, including the director's preparation for, attendance at, and participation in, previous Board meetings.
+Further, in evaluating the ability of each director to act as an engaged member of the Board, the CGCN Committee considers the diversity of skills, perspective and background of each director and, where the Board is satisfied the director is able to devote sufficient time and energy to be an effective director, the CGCN Committee believes outside directorships can bolster our Board's diversity and be beneficial to directors in enhancing their experience and exposure to issues facing the Company.
+The CGCN Committee does not believe that the additional board memberships currently held by our directors impair their ability to devote their time and attention to us.
+Certain of the nominee directors of the Board are also directors of other issuers that are reporting issuers (or the equivalent), as set forth below.
+There are no public company interlocking directorships.
+For more information, please see "Business of the Annual Meeting - Serving on Other Boards and Interlocking Relationships".

-Director Other Directorships Stock Exchange Listing James M. Estey PrairieSky Royalty Ltd. TSX James J. Cleary Summit Midstream Partners, LP NYSE Judy E. Cotte PowerSchool Holdings, Inc. NYSE John L. Festival Athabasca Oil Corporation TSX i3 Energy plc TSX
+Director Other Public Board Directorships Stock Exchange Listing James M. Estey PrairieSky Royalty Ltd. TSX James J. Cleary Summit Midstream Partners, LP NYSE Judy E. Cotte PowerSchool Holdings, Inc. NYSE John L. Festival Athabasca Oil Corporation TSX i3 Energy plc TSX Diane A. Kazarian Choice Properties Real Estate Investment Trust TSX